theprimarybrain/theprimarybrain.github.io/_posts/2024-02-09-Gingerbread-Toddler-Activities.md

 [![Gingerbread Toddler Curriculum]({{ site.github.url }}/assets/img/gingerbread-toddler-sensory-bin-houses.jpg)](https://www.teacherspayteachers.com/Product/Gingerbread-Toddler-Lesson-Plans-Christmas-Preschool-Activities-Curriculum-8320868?utm_source=PB%20Blog&utm_campaign=Gingerbread%20Toddler%20Unit)

 My favorite way to introduce this gingerbread theme is through this Gingerbread Sensory Bin!
 Your little ones will love getting to dig their hands through their favorite sensory bin filler to find all the pieces to build their own gingerbread house.
-You can begin by selecting a building and laying on the table outside the bin.
+You can begin by selecting a building and laying it flat on the table outside the bin.
 Then, your little one can add all their favorite accents to their house.

 ## Gingerbread Math Activitites for 2 to 3 Year Olds